-- The student Miss Eye-Roll (who makes clear how exasperated she is by my classroom delivery and is inexplicably taking a second upper-division course taught by me) is actually an NSA agent.
+- The student Miss Eye-Roll (who makes clear how exasperated she is by my classroom delivery) is actually an NSA agent.

 - I will somehow forget to wear pants when co-teaching a lesson of the senior capstone English course on “Digital Rhetorics and Digital Humanities.”

 - Fortunately, that class session will be dedicated to using MALLET to graph the number of times I’ve forgotten to wear pants when teaching against modeled topics from the previous lesson’s homework.